Why Control Won’t Bring You Happiness

 This new concord between what was planned for and what transpires is another significant step away from the version of control that anorexia constructs.
 Deciding to do something, planning how to do it, putting that plan into action, and seeing what you planned happen is a remarkably satisfying thing, in amidst all the predictable spikes of fear about the specific incarnations of your success.
 Ideally this confluence of cause and effect gathers momentum as a river does from its tributary streams, each new planned act of bravery making the next easier, until the plan itself, those little pieces of paper to which you once clung so perilously, becomes ever more superfluous.
 This isn’t to say that there’s no conflict—until physical recovery is complete, and probably for some time after that, there will be times of fear, self-loathing, revulsion, nausea, more fear.
 But the crucial thing about the cognitive dissonance now is that it’s dwindling rather than growing, and you’re now becoming stable enough to deal with its effects.

 Of course, in a simple sense there is convergence of intention and outcome in anorexia too: you plan to eat very little, and you do; you plan to get thinner, and you do.
 But at the same time, during the descent into anorexia, the dissonance accompanying that harmony grows ever more extreme, like a fretful off-balance beat beneath a melodious overlay.
 The dissonance strengthens as the emerging value system—whose central web is spun of control—does too, all its tenets conflicting more and more forcefully with what you once knew and recognised about being healthy and unwell, being in control and out of it.
-In short: beyond a certain point, you know you’re ill and have ceded control to something stronger than you, but you have to pretend not to know it, reducing the discomfort of dissonance by repeating all the mantras about why not eating and being thin matter more than anything else, or by luxuriating in media panic about the perils of obesity, or by immersing yourself in words and images that deify thinness, and by a hundred other means, many of which will adopt the irreproachable guise of control.
+In short: beyond a certain point, you know you’re ill and have ceded control to something stronger than you, but you have to pretend not to know it.
+You find yourself reducing the discomfort of dissonance by repeating all the mantras about why not eating and being thin matter more than anything else, or by luxuriating in the clickbait of diet porn, or by immersing yourself in words and images that deify thinness, and by a hundred other means, many of which will adopt the irreproachable guise of control.
 Nonetheless, the source of the dissonance persists, and only rumbles louder under the surface.

 And somewhere along this road, something stranger still may happen too.
 You may come to see that exerting control is simply no longer what’s required of you.
-Eating may have changed from a hazardous and minutely planned affair to something you do for pleasure as much as for fuel, to something (at least most of the time) natural and calm and more flexible by the day.
-And your body may continue to grow, and your weight to rise, past the point where the doctor said to aim for, past the point your past self ever hoped or feared she or you would reach, past the close comparisons with some of your friends, maybe even past what the medical establishment tells you counts, for the general population, as healthy.
+Eating may have changed from a hazardous and minutely planned affair to something you do for pleasure as much as for fuel, and for fuel as much as for pleasure; to something (at least most of the time) natural and calm and more flexible by the day.
+And your body may continue to grow, and your weight to rise, past the point where the doctor said to aim for, past the point your past self ever hoped or feared she or you would reach, past the close comparisons with your slimmest friends, maybe even past what the medical establishment tells you counts, for the general population, as healthy.
 And nonetheless you see that any exertion of what you could then or now have called control must be the wrong response.

 I like other metaphors now.
 I like balance.
 I like strength.
 I like the sweep and retreat of the waves.